 Jaime Modiano is the Alvin and June Perlman Endowed Chair of Animal Oncology and director of the Animal Cancer Care and Research Program of the College of Veterinary Medicine and Masonic Cancer Center at the University of Minnesota.
 Through the Modiano Lab, he seeks to understand how and why cancer happens, and to translate that research into clinical applications that improve the health and well-being of companion animals and humans.

-Learn more about Professor Modiano and purchase tickets.
+Learn more about Professor Modiano and get tickets.

 March 4, 2021, 7 p.m.